The Queen's Wardrobe

 We are what we wear?

 Part of the fun writing this book was to think about what messages our clothes send.
-Most of us don’t have to worry about that too much but the Queen is scrutinised every day for the meanings behind her clothing choices.
-Sometimes she can use this on purpose – such as the crown worn on the Coronation which shows how unique she is.
-At other times, she can send a friendly message to other nations by wearing their symbols.
-On occasion, mischievous commentators draw their own conclusions!
+Most of us don’t have to worry about that too much but the Queen was scrutinised every day for the meanings behind her clothing choices.
+Sometimes she used this on purpose – such as the crown worn on the Coronation which shows how unique she was.
+At other times, she could send a friendly message to other nations by wearing their symbols.
+On occasion, mischievous commentators drew their own conclusions!

 I’m delighted that I was joined on this journey by the illustrator, Kate Hindley.
 Look out for her wonderful corgis!

 We were delighted that Michele Clapton, costume designer for the TV series The Crown, wrote a really interesting foreword.